-19. AWARD OF CLASSES ON COMPLETION OF THE B.Sc.
+19. AWARD OF CLASSES FOR THE B.Sc.
 Hons.
-DEGREE PROGRAMME BY SPECIALIZING A SUBJECT AREA
+DEGREE BY SPECIALIZING A SUBJECT AREA

-A student who has fulfilled all the conditions stipulated in "The requirements to pass the B.Sc.
+A student who has fulfilled all the conditions stipulated in "Requirements to pass the B.Sc.
 Hons.
 Degree by specializing a subject area" shall be awarded classes, if he/she fulfills the following additional requirements: